PCITechie/Histacom-Python/README.md

 Histacom-Pythons's documentation can be found on the Histacom-Python Wiki (TODO): https://github.com/PCITechie/Histacom-Python/wiki/

 ## License
-Histacom-Python is licensed under the [MIT license](https://github.com/PCITechie/Histacom-Python/blob/master/LICENSE).
-All code committed to the Histacom-Python repository becomes the property of PCITechie (or Michael Webb upstream), and cannot be removed under request.
-Please consider this before contributing.
+Histacom-Python is licensed under the [GPL license](https://github.com/PCITechie/Histacom-Python/blob/master/LICENSE).
+Certain assets may be property of Michael Webb or others.